 Once you have authenticated to the EC2 instance the first time, you can set up additional less privileged access controls, such as local Windows accounts allowing other users to connect and authenticate to or even utilize Microsoft Active Directory.secu.

 Let’s review what we’ve seen.

 - Instance level security is your responsibility and it’s up to you to implement as much or as little as you see fit for your purpose.
-I recommend implementing security groups as tightly as possible.
-I have seen people leaving themselves vulnerable to attacks through wide open security groups.
+I recommend implementing security groups with the principle of least privilege.
+I have seen people leaving themselves vulnerable to attacks through wide-open security groups.

-- Implement a Patch Management policy/strategy when deploying your instances – either manually or automatically via User Data.
+- Implement a patch management policy/strategy when deploying your instances.

-- Weigh the additional security against the cost when deciding on your instance tenancy (i.e., Shared vs. Dedicated): do you really need the additional physical separation of Dedicated Tenancy?
+- Weigh the additional security against the cost when deciding on your instance tenancy (e.g., shared vs. dedicated): Do you really need the additional physical separation of dedicated tenancy?

-- Finally, understand and manage your EC2 instance key pairs and keep your private keys safe to ensure you can connect to your instances via API calls using protocols like SSH and RDP.
+- Finally, understand and manage your EC2 instance key pairs and keep your private keys safe to ensure you can connect to your instances.

 Thank you for taking the time to read my article.
 If you have any feedback please do leave a comment below.